***This page discusses the best options for those who are going to college or university.

 You need to impress them with a resume and cover letter that shows them you know at least the basics of planning and the industry lingo.
 If you can't do this, then you'll never even be given the interview.

 And the most important advice I can give you?
-While taking classes, GET EXPERIENCE!
+While taking attending college, take this time to GET EXPERIENCE!

 While event planning classes, education, and training are important, nothing is more important to getting a job in event planning then having hands-on experience.